CtrlK

 Distinctiveness Conflict Risk

 Clearly scoped to Snyk-based security vulnerability remediation with distinct triggers like 'snyk fix', 'CVE', 'Snyk ID', and specific vulnerability types.
-Unlikely to conflict with general code review or non-security skills.
+Unlikely to conflict with general code review or other non-security skills.

 3 / 3